usc-softarch/arcade_core/codingPhilosophy.md

   cases, a constructor), should not have direct access to attributes, even within the same class.
 This grealy decreases the odds of a method unwittingly bypassing a consistency check put in place 10 years ago.
+- **Unless the field is immutable**: An exception to the above point: immutable attributes have no need for accessors.
 - **Accessors are your friends**: In line with the above point, I have given preference to writing an excessive number of accessors to a data structure, rather than permitting direct operations by outsiders, even where such